-ATHL 2.11R Track and Field Skills 1.5 units (Men/Women)
+ATHL 2.11R Track and Field Skills (Men/Women)

 Fundamental techniques and conditioning necessary for participation in intercollegiate track and field competition for men and women.
-Other: Repeatable may be taken four times only.
+Other: Repeatable four times only.
 Grades are P/NP option.

-ATHL 2.12R Soccer Skills - Men 1.5 units
+ATHL 2.12R Soccer Skills - Men